JoeDBNS/dynamics-solution-mover/README.md

 ## Error: AADSTS50173
 "The provided grant has expired due to it being revoked, a fresh auth token is needed.
 The user might have changed or reset their password. ..."

-Run "`pac auth create`" which whill generate a new token and replace the expired token.
+Clear your expired authentication profiles and then run "`pac auth create`" which whill generate a new token and replace the expired token.

+ex) `pac auth create --name 'test-app-dev' --environment 'https://test-app-dev.crm9.dynamics.com/'`